tantalising/Frost/README.md

 # Signal
 Flutter signal provides a mechanism for communication between two entities.
 It is primarily meant to be used as a state management solution.
-Although Signal is a simple and powerful way for managing states, it can do more than that!
+Although Signal is a simple and powerful way for managing states, it is not limited to state management only.

 ## Introduction
 Let's assume a class Person with an age attribute want to notify when its age change.
 This is how